krahscimsoc/cosmic_bot/README.md

 1. It shows every message sent in the guild(along with who wrote them) in the terminal.
 2. If someone reacts to a message with an emote, the bot will print out a text saying "(username) reacted to a message" (you need to uncomment lines 29 and 30 for this to work).
+3. If someone types ping, it responds with pong and vice versa.
+4. If a message starts with "hello", the bot will respond with "Hi (username)".

 Now, unto the slash commands.
 Those are the commands you use by typing "/" + the command name.
 Discord should tell you what commands you can use.
 Right now, there are the following commands: